 Mix and bring to a simmer and add tomatoes.

-Cover and simmer gently on medium low for 5 mintues or until carrots are tender.
+Cover and simmer gently on medium-low for 5 minutes or until carrots are tender.

-Nestle the fish in the flavorful coconut stew, pouring the remaining marinade over the fish and into the stew, and either continue cooking stove top, spooning the flavorful liquid over the fish for about 3-5 minutes ( until desired doneness) or for thicker cuts, place in a 350F oven, for 8-10 minutes.
+Nestle the fish in the flavorful coconut stew, pouring the remaining marinade over the fish and into the stew, and either continue cooking stovetop, spooning the flavorful liquid over the fish for about 3-5 minutes ( until the desired doneness) or for thicker cuts, place in a 350F oven, for 8-10 minutes.

-Once done, the stew will have thickened beautifully.
+Once done, the Moqueca will have thickened beautifully.

 Sprinkle with fresh cilantro or Italian parsley and serve with a wedge of lime.

 Crusty bread makes a nice vehicle for left-over pan juices.
-Trust me, you won’t want to waste this.
+Trust me, you won’t want to waste this!
+So much flavor!

-Please let me know what you think in the comments below!
+Please let me know what you think of this Moqueca Recipe in the comments below!